nathanMcL/nathanMcL.github.io/BackEnd_ReadMe_troubleshooting.md

 +==============================================================================+
 ```

-But! getting it to scan after the `startup`, via weekly profgrammed date/time or manually is tricky.<br>
+But! getting it to scan after the `startup`, via weekly programmed date/time or manually is tricky.<br>
-once startup has finished it drops to non-root user, but if I manually scan or the weekly scan the command isn't getting executed because of the non-root privilages...
-I think "my" `manual` command and the `weekly` command execution must have the privilage raised for those command executions???<br>
+Once the startup has finished, it drops to a non-root user.
+However, if I manually scan or run the weekly scan, the command isn't executed because of the non-root privileges.
+I think "my" `manual` command and the `weekly` command execution must have the privilege raised for those command executions???<br>